george24601/notes/specific/tidb/misc.md

 1 index, 1 kv entry => more kv, more storage

 best virtualization gives 30% penalty over physical machine

-#### For dev

-Does not handle write skew, have to use select for update on default, will have lost update problem, i.e., if both A and B read and then update the same entry, if A submit first, B

 ### PD